LACMIP/emu/docs/_documentation/pyritedecay.md

 # Pyrite Decay Mitigation

-## Inventorying
-- Begin looking through whichever area of the collections you are planning on pulling pyritized specimens from.
-We pulled all of the pyritized specimens from the Jurassic.
-Examine each specimen in the cabinet for signs of pyrite decay.
-- **A few tips for identifying pyrite decay:**
+## A few tips for identifying pyrite decay:**
     - Signs of decay include efflorescent powder, expansion cracks, and acid burns on either the label or the tray that the specimen is housed in.
     - Efflorescence can be many different colors.
 Most of the efflorescence we saw in the Jurassic specimens was either gray or yellow.
     - Some material will only display one of the signs and the effects may only be visible on a small section of the specimen.
     - Be sure to look at both sides of each fossil to ensure that you do not miss any.

+## Inventorying
+- Begin looking through whichever area of the collections you are planning on pulling pyritized specimens from.
+We pulled all of the pyritized specimens from the Jurassic.
+Examine each specimen in the cabinet for signs of pyrite decay.
 - Pull any pyritized material and complete "Specimen Removed" tags for each one.
 - Each fossil should also be added to a specialized Pyrite Decay inventory spreadsheet.
-The spreadsheet should have columns in which you should record each of the following.
+The spreadsheet should have columns in which you should record each of the following:

    *Column* | *Information*
    --- | ---